 Lauren McCully

 I’m from Dallas, TX.
-I’m a sophomore at the University of Tulsa, majoring in Psychology and Anthropology with a possible minor in Women and Gender Studies.
+I’m a sophomore at the University of Tulsa, majoring in Psychology with minors in Anthropology and Biology.
 I am looking to gain research experience in order to go to graduate school, and I wanted to work in this lab because women’s health is something I’m very passionate about.
 I hope to be able to bring more awareness to women’s health through research and to eventually work towards my Ph.D. in Clinical Psychology.
-I am a Kappa Delta on TU’s campus, and when I’m not working in the lab, I can be found working at Summer Moon Coffee, spending time with friends, or going to the gym!
+I am a Kappa Delta on TU’s campus, and when I’m not working in the lab, I can be found working at Summer Moon Coffee, spending time with friends, or trying to crochet!